xumi1993/seispy-doc.post/source/usage/rf-sta.md

   -b [BAZ]    Correct back-azimuth with minimal energy of T component. "baz"
               is specified as half-searching range.
 Default value is 90 deg
 ```

 - `cfg_file`: configure file shown above.
 - `-l` if the argument was specified, a local file of catalog would be used in searching earthquakes.
 - `-r` Reverse the horizontal components.
 The arguments should be in `EN`, `E` or `N`.
-- `-s` If this option is specified the the East and North components would be changed.
+- `-s` If this option is specified, the East and North components would be changed.
 - `-b` Correct the back-azimuth with minimal energy of T component. the argument would be specified as half-searching range.
 Default value is 90 deg.

 ## Initialize a project instance